 Federals Rally at the “Hornet’s Nest”

 As the Confederates pressed their advance, Union soldiers commanded by Brigadier General Benjamin Prentice and Brigadier General W. H. L. Wallace made a stand at a position since popularized as the “Hornet’s Nest,” near a road now known as the “Sunken Road.”
-Although the Rebels mortally wounded Wallace and killed or captured many of his men, the seven-hour Union stand bought valuable time for Grant to reorganize his men and to establish a final defensive line.
+Although the Confederates mortally wounded Wallace and killed or captured many of his men, the seven-hour Union stand bought valuable time for Grant to reorganize his men and to establish a final defensive line.
 During the attempt to dislodge the Yankee defenders from the Hornet’s Nest, the Confederacy suffered a severe setback when General Johnston suffered a mortal wound.

 Federals Repulse Final Assault